Kanelucky/AutoClearLag/README.md

 # AutoClearLag
- AutoClearLag Nukkit Plugin

- This plugin will reduce the lag on your server
+I ported this plugin to the latest PNX.